 This isn’t a shocker: successful real estate agents must be good with people.
 An effective Realtor will be able to talk to strangers, make others feel comfortable, exude confidence and trustworthiness, and make social connections easily.

 Respondents to the Inman survey tended to rank high on the “I” of the DISC survey: Interactiveness or Influence.
 Common behaviors of High I’s include enthusiasm, optimism, and an ability to collaborate effectively.
+Their personable nature makes them easily relatable.
+They often have high energy levels, allowing them to motivate others and lead groups effectively.

 The most successful Realtors are also high on the “S” of the DISC personality assessment: Stability and Steadiness.
 They’re often able to gain the trust of others, make decisions calmly, and help clients feel secure and supported.
 Many High S’s value cooperation, group acceptance, and service to others.